Kinuthia-Claudia/Python_Pool_Game/README.md

 We’d like to extend my thanks to the following resources that  supported this project:
 Coding With Russ(Youtube) – For providing helpful tutorials and guidance on Pygame and PyMunk, making the process of creating this game much more approachable.

+Pygame Community – For the wealth of resources, tutorials, and support available online, which were invaluable during development.

 Conclusion

 Enjoy playing this fun pool game!
 Feel free to modify the code and add your own features!